 - Customizable interface with light/dark theme

-- Can trade with leverage (good for traders with a ton of capital)
+- Can trade with leverage (good for experienced traders, dangerous if you’re not)

 - 24/7 email (and support tickets on social media)

 - Excellent security

 Founded in Hong Kong, CEO Arthur Hayes’ background in equity derivatives and banking make him the perfect leader for what is quickly becoming respected as a top cryptocurrency trading platform.